Contact Us for a Free Consultation (213) 542-0979

 Will I Be Taken To Jail If I Am Caught In Possession Of A Gun Illegally in California?

-In California, if you're caught with a concealed gun in public and you don't have a concealed weapon permit then you will be arrested and your gun will be confiscated.
-Usually, prosecutors will ask to have the gun destroyed at the end of the case.
+In California, if you're caught with a concealed gun in public and you don't have a concealed weapon permit, then you will be arrested, and your gun will be confiscated.
+Usually, prosecutors will ask to have the weapon destroyed at the end of the case.
 They're looking to prevent law enforcement from having a problem if somebody gets angry and shoots the police in a confrontation.
-That is obviously the most dangerous situation for the police.
+That is the most dangerous situation for the police.

-If you get caught with a concealed weapon, you will be arrested, your gun will be taken away, and you will be sent into court to be dealt with by the prosecutor and the judge.
-Potentially losing your ability to possess weapons in future and be put you in jail.
+If you get caught with a concealed weapon, you will be arrested, your gun will be taken away, and you will be sent to court to be dealt with by the prosecutor and the judge.
+You are potentially losing your ability to possess weapons in the future and be put in jail.
 This is depending upon the circumstances of the arrest and your criminal record.
-If they think you're about to commit a crime they're going to be much harsher on you versus someone who forget they have their gun on them and are coming from a firing range.
+If they think you're about to commit a crime, they're going to be much harsher on you versus someone who forgets they have their gun on them and are coming from a firing range.

-Your attorney is in a good position to tell your side of the story; to point out that you just made a mistake.
-Instead of that you were going to do something criminal with the gun.
-That's when they start to put restrictions on your ability to own, use or possess a weapon.
+Your attorney is in a good position to tell your side of the story, to point out that you just made a mistake.
+Instead of that, you would do something criminal with a gun.
+That's when they restrict your ability to own, use, or possess a weapon.

 Will A Concealed Carry License From Another State Be Recognized In LA County?

-Los Angeles County has its own requirements for your ability to have a concealed weapon that supersede licenses from other counties.
-I've had clients who had concealed weapons permit in other states, get caught in California with a concealed weapon, and get charged.
-The prosecutors don't care that in other states they're able to possess a weapon.
-Here in California, you have to realize how restrictive this state is, especially in Los Angeles County.
-They are pretty harsh when it comes to gun laws.
-Even if you have a gun permit in Oregon that's not going to be good enough here in California.
-You probably have a better chance of getting a gun permit in California if you have a permit from another state.
+Los Angeles County has its requirements for your ability to have a concealed weapon that supersedes licenses from other counties.
+I've had clients who had concealed weapons permits in other states get caught in California with a concealed weapon and get charged.
+The prosecutors don't care that in different states, they're able to possess a gun.

-Los Angeles is one of the toughest locations to get your weapons permits.
-A lot of people will go into Ventura County which is more gun-friendly to try to get that permit.
-You have a better chance to get it there than you would in Los Angeles.
+Los Angeles is one of the toughest locations to get weapons permits.
+Many people will go to Ventura County, which is more gun-friendly, to try to get that permit.
+You have a better chance of getting it there than in Los Angeles.

 Can I Ever Use A Firearm For Self-Defense In California?

-The answer to the question is yes, there are circumstances where you can use deadly force to defend yourself.
-But, it is not recommended and you should figure out another way because you really put yourself in a precarious position when you use a weapon out in public.
+The answer is yes, there are circumstances where you can use deadly force to defend yourself.
+But it is not recommended, and you should figure out another way because you really put yourself in a precarious position when you use a weapon in public.

 Could I Face Charges And Arrest For Carrying A BB Gun In Los Angeles County?

-If you point a B.B. gun at somebody in a road rage situation you're going to end up getting charged with a crime.
+If you point a B.B. gun at somebody in a road rage situation, you're going to end up getting charged with a crime.
 You might drive away from the scene, somebody gets your license plate, and then you're charged with using a real gun.
-The question becomes if they know whether it's a real gun or fake.
-Now you got to defend yourself.
+The question is whether they know whether it's a real or fake gun.
+Now, you have to defend yourself.

 Can I Be Arrested And Charged If My Gun Doesn't Even Work?

 The only difference is that if the police get them while they have that gun and it's unloaded.
-It's determined that it was a pellet gun or BB gun then certainly I would be able to argue as a defense attorney that a fake gun or BB gun is less dangerous than somebody with a real loaded gun.
-I have made that argument and I've been able to mitigate a lot of cases because it's a fake gun, unloaded gun or a broken gun.
-That doesn't necessarily mean that whatever you did related to that weapon like using or possessing is going to be forgiven.
+If it's determined that it was a pellet gun or BB gun, then I would be able to argue as a defense attorney that a fake gun or BB gun is less dangerous than somebody with a real loaded gun.
+I have made that argument, and I've been able to mitigate a lot of cases because it's a fake gun, an unloaded gun, or a broken gun.
+That doesn't necessarily mean that whatever you did related to that weapon, like using or possessing it, will be forgiven.

-It actually depends on the circumstances, depends on what you did, and depends on whether you can make the argument that you didn't do anything unlawful; just the possession of a broken unloaded gun.
-That would be a pretty good argument that you didn't do anything wrong.
+It depends on the circumstances, depends on what you did, and whether you can make the argument that you didn't do anything unlawful, just the possession of a broken, unloaded gun.
+That is a good argument that you didn't do anything wrong.
 Again, you've got to be careful.
 These prosecutors and judges would try anything to bring a conviction when it relates to you doing something with the gun.

 Can I Get Off With Just Probation On A Guns Or Weapons Charge In LA County?